This group has concluded its research and projects. This content remains available for reference purposes.

 The aims of the POET program emphasise:

 Each group that forms the POET alliance has a focus project or projects, incorporating many integrated themes.
 These themes have been used to guide the various POET workshops held in each country.
-CSU has several focus projects:
+Charles Sturt has several focus projects:

 More information about each project can be found on our current projects page.